Naiguy/RedHawk9/README.md

 # RedHawk9
-A project developed to emulate RedHawk OS processing.
+A coursework project developed to emulate RedHawk OS processing.